CubicZebra/informatics/docs/source/supplement/supp_a6.rst

    \alpha_k) \cdot \Gamma(\sum_{k=1}^K \alpha_k) \cdot \Gamma(\alpha_{k^\prime})} \\
    & = \frac{\alpha_{k^\prime}}{\sum_{k=1}^K \alpha_k}

-Therefore its Bayesian posterior predictive is a categorical distribution of :math:`\mathrm{Cat}(\boldsymbol{m}^* | \{\frac{\alpha_k}{\sum_{i=1}^K \alpha_i}\}_{k=1}^K)`.
+Therefore the Bayesian posterior predictive of categorical distribution is another categorical one noted as :math:`\mathrm{Cat}(\boldsymbol{m}^* | \{\frac{\alpha_k}{\sum_{i=1}^K \alpha_i}\}_{k=1}^K)`.

-The second one is for the binomial distribution with constraint :math:`K = 2`.
-In that case, the :eq:` multinomial bayes posterior 2` has only two parameters :math:`\alpha_1` and :math:`\alpha_2`, the dirichlet prior will also collapse to the beta distribution :math:`\mathrm{Beta}(x | \alpha_1, \alpha_2)`.
-Its predictive also convert correspondingly as:
+The second special case is for the binomial distribution with constraint :math:`K = 2`.
+In that condition, the :eq:`multinomial bayes posterior 2` has only two parameters :math:`\alpha_1` and :math:`\alpha_2`, the dirichlet prior will collapse to the beta distribution :math:`\mathrm{Beta}(x | \alpha_1, \alpha_2)` as well.
+Its predictive also convert correspondingly like:

 .. math::
    :label: binomial bayes predictive